 All curricular proposals are reviewed at several levels within San Jose State University.
 The University requires consultation for course proposals if they impact other departments.
-CHHS requires consultation (as described below) for any program revisions or new program proposals [pdf] as the curriculum development process is complex and must be reviewed for issues related to planning and resource implications.
-Consultation with the Associate Dean and Department Chairs/School Directors is vital.
+CHHS requires consultation (as described below) for any program revisions or new program proposals [pdf] as the curriculum development process is complex and must be reviewed for issues related to planning, enrollment and resource implications.

 Major curricular changes and revisions, experimental courses and proposed new programs are most often initiated and reviewed at the department/school level for discipline content, integrity and need.
+However, prior to submitting a new proposal, consultation with the college and approriate campus entity (Undergraduate Education, College of Graduate Studies and College of Global and Professional Education (if relevant) must be conducted.
 Following department/school approval, the modifications or proposal is forwarded to the college committee for review.
 This committee, consisting of representatives from each department/school within CHHS, reviews proposals and makes recommendations.
 Other curricular changes such as new programs or changes in degrees will require additional review at the University Policy Committee of Curriculum and Research.

 Course Modifications (formerly called minor course changes) are reviewed only by the Associate Dean and forwarded to the Office of Curriculum.
 Most commonly, these are changes of course number, title, or description.
 Unless a change in course description and title is "so removed from the current description and title that it is truly a new course," you can submit proposals for any changes or modifications to existing courses.